 This cemetery has space available to accommodate casketed and cremated remains.

-The cemetery is located one mile west of Florence Airport.
+The cemetery is located one mile east of Florence Regional Airport.
 From the airport, turn left onto Palmetto Road.
 Turn left onto McCall Blvd.
 Turn right on National Cemetery Road.
 The cemetery is one mile on your left.
 The administration office and historical side of the cemetery are located one mile on your right; however the kiosk and newer expansion side of the cemetery are located one mile on your left at Stockade Drive.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.